A statistical interpretation of spectral embedding: the generalised random dot product graph: The data, spectral embedding, and model

 but also hyperbolic rotations

 as can be verified analytically.
-A rotation $r_{\pi/3}$ is applied to the points to get from the top-left to the top-right figure.
-Hyperbolic rotations $\rho_{\theta}$ ($\theta = 1.3$, chosen arbitrarily) and $\rho_{-\theta}$ take the points from the top-left to the bottom-left and from the top-right to the bottom-right figures, respectively.
-The colour of each point is preserved across the figures.

-While the shapes on the bottom row look symmetric, the inter-point distances are in fact materially altered.
-On the left, the blue vertex is closer to the green; on the right it is closer to the red; whereas all three vertices are equidistant in the top row.
+A rotation $r_{\pi/3}$ is applied to three GRDPG latent positions to get from the top-left to the top-right panel in Figure~\ref{fig:identifiability}.
+Hyperbolic rotations $\rho_{\theta}$ ($\theta = 1.3$, chosen arbitrarily) and $\rho_{-\theta}$ take the positions from the top-left to the bottom-left and from the top-right to the bottom-right panels, respectively.
+These transformations alter inter-point distances: in the bottom row, the blue position is closer to the green on the left and closer to the red on the right; the three positions are equidistant in the top row.

-This inter-point distance non-identifiability implies that, for example, when using spectral embedding to estimate latent positions for subsequent inference, distance-based inference procedures such as classical $K$-means are to be avoided.